CauaStos/dotfiles/README.md

 ## Dotfiles

 ### Disclaimer
-My Hyprland dotfiles use the Catpuccin Mocha theme from HyDe as a base, check [them](https://github.com/prasanthrangan/hyprdots) out.
+My dotfiles use the Catpuccin Mocha theme from HyDe as a base, check [them](https://github.com/prasanthrangan/hyprdots) out.